lukassnoek/introPy/_sources/week_2/psychopy_coder_part2.md

 Let's start with keeping track of the actual participant response.
 We'll, of course, use the `Keyboard` class as discussed in the previous tutorial.

-:::::{admonition,attention} ToDo
+:::::{admonition,attention} ToDo (difficult!)
 Using a `Keyboard` object, make sure that both the participant response to each trial (either "left", "right" or no response) and the reaction time are saved in the conditions `DataFrame` (i.e., `cond_df`).
 Store them in columns with the names `response` and `reaction_time`.
 In case of no response, save the response and reaction time as "n/a".
 If there are multiple responses within a trial, make sure to save only the last one.
-Run the experiment when you're done to see whether everything works as expected.
+Run the experiment when you're done to see whether everything works as expected. **Bonus**: also save whether the response is correct, incorrect, or missing ("n/a") for each trial (in a column named `response_correct`).

 Hint: to add the data (response/RT) to the `cond_df` dataframe, use the `loc` method!
 You can do these even if the column (`response` or `response_time`) does not yet exist!